Parent and Infant-Toddler Relationship Classes

 Current Class Offerings

-Fall quarter classes begin the week of September 22nd and run through December 5th
+Fall 2014 quarter classes begin the week of September 22nd and runs through December 5th

 (NO classes the week of November 24th for the Thanksgiving Holiday)